 A PCB file is a PowerPoint Settings file where PowerPoint stores every customization you make within the program interface.
 This includes moving toolbars, the appearance of new add-in menus and toolbars, customizing presentations, etc.

-Whenever PowerPoint launches, it looks for this PCB file within one of these typical locations:
+Whenever PowerPoint launches, it looks for this PCB file within a typical location:

 If no PCB file is found, PowerPoint creates a new one!
-In other words, PowerPoint restores all defaults.
+In other words, PowerPoint restores all default.
 Therefore, this creation of a new PCB file can be put to advantage.
-To make this happen, we need to rename or delete the errant PCB file:
+So to counter this issue, we need to rename or delete the errant PCB file:

 - For Windows 7 and higher: